X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Selection of the X-ray-Halo Sample and Data Processing

 We cross-correlated the \xmm RGS and \chandra High Resolution Camera (HRC, \cite{Murray00}) LETG archives with the LLS samples of \cite{Lehner13} and \cite{Prochaska19}, consisting of 30 quasars observed with the HST-COS crossing LLSs with moderate HI column density ($16.2 \le$logN$_{HI}$(in cm$^{-2}$)$\le 19$) and associated low- and moderate-ionization metal absorbers \citep{Fox13,Lehner13}.
 We found 11 matches.
-Seven of these have more than one \xmm RGS public observations, while the remaining four objects have been observed only once and with very short exposures (16-28 ks each) and were removed from the sample.
-Of the 7 targets with multiple RGS spectra, one is a calibration source and was observed several arcminutes off the aimpoint, thus with a severely degraded spectral resolution.
+Seven of these have more than one \xmm RGS public observations, while the remaining four objects have been observed only once and with very short exposures (16-28 ks each) and were removed from the sample. { Of the 7 targets with multiple RGS spectra (namely PG~1407+265, PG~1116+215, PG~1216+069, PKS~0312-77, PG~1634+706, PKS~0405-123 and PHL~1811), PG 1216+069 (total exposure of 100 ks) is a calibration source and was observed several arcminutes off the aimpoint, thus with a severely degraded spectral resolution.
 This source was also removed from the sample.
 We downloaded all the available RGS data of the remaining 6 targets and reprocessed them with the latest version of the \xmm Science Analysis Software (SAS v.
 20.0.0) and calibration, to produce a final co-added RGS1+RGS2 spectrum of each target.
+This was done by first using the SAS tool {\em rgsproc} withh all default parameters, except {\em keepcool}, set to {\em no}, and {\em witheffectiveareacorrection}, set to {\em yes}.
+This produced all standard products, including RGS1 and RGS2 source and background spectra, response matrices and background lightcurves.
+For each observations, background lightcurves were checked for background flares caused by high fluxes of soft protons hitting the detectors, normally during the first or last parts of the observations.
+About half of the RGS observations were contaminated by background flares (a rate of $\ge 0.1$ cts s$^{-1}$ in the standard background extraction regions) for 3-5\% of their total exposures, and these time-intervals were filtered out from the affected observations by re-running {\em rgsproc} with non-standard GTI-filters.
+Finally, spectra of the same target from single RGS1 and RGS2 observations were coadded by using the SAS tool {\em rgscombine}, which also produces averaged responses for the final coadded spectrum.
+We checked these coadded source and background spectra of our targets in spectral regions close to the LLS-frame \ovii K$\alpha$ transition, and verified that sources counts largely dominate all spectra in these regions, displaying extraction-region-normalized source/background ratios per spectral resolution elements $\ls 3$}.